Sound speed uncertainty in Acousto-Electric Tomography: Modeling Acousto-Electric Tomography

-The inverse problem is now first to recover the power density $ H $ by solving $ \eqref{eq:I-linear} $; then to recover $ \sigma $ from several $ H $ corresponding to different choices of $ f $. \begin{remark} Equations \eqref{eq:I-linear}--\eqref{eq:K} illustrate the importance of $ p(x,t) $ in the reconstruction, and how, ideally, $ \{p(\cdot,t)\}_{t\in(0,T)} $ should constitute a complete set in $ L^2(\Omega) $ for $ H(x) $ to be fully determined.
-In this sense, if the set is not complete, the best we may hope to reconstruct is the projection of $ H(x) $ to the subspace of $ L^2(\Omega) $ spanned by the waves. \end{remark} There are in general multiple possible sources of errors in \aet{}.
+The reconstruction is decomposed in two steps: First recover the power density $ H $ by solving $ \eqref{eq:I-linear} $ for each applied boundary current; second recover $ \sigma $ from several $ H $ corresponding to different choices of $ f $. \begin{remark} Equations \eqref{eq:I-linear}--\eqref{eq:K} illustrate the importance of $ p(x,t) $ in the reconstruction.
+The generated waves must be a sufficiently expressive set that it captures all the facets of $ H $.
+In other words, the size of the $ \ker(K) $ is determined by the set of waves; of course we cannot hope to recover components of $ H $ in $ \ker(K) $. \end{remark} There are in general multiple possible sources of errors in \aet{}.
 The most obvious include measurement errors, linearization errors, and model errors.
 In this work we are interested in exploring the effect of uncertainty in the sound speed $c$.
-We do so by considering the sound speed to be unknown to us.
-Instead, we assume prior knowledge of the mean value of the sound speed in the reconstruction approach.
+We do so by considering the exact sound speed to be unknown to us, however, we assume prior knowledge of the mean value of the sound speed in the reconstruction approach.
 Using a wrong sound speed corresponds to having a model error.

-We consider sound speeds $ c $ and $ \widetilde{c} $, where the former represents the true sound speed and the latter an approximation due to prior knowledge.
+We consider sound speeds $ c $ and $ \widetilde{c} $, where the former represents the true sound speed and the latter an approximation available from prior knowledge.
 Numerically, we model $c$ by